arvados/arvados_cwl_tester/README.md

 **arvados_cwl_tester** API allows to write tests using python code and organize them in python script.

-Every test runs process on Arvados in temporary subproject, that will be removed after some time automaticly that that will keep your testing space clean and tidy.
+Every test runs process on Arvados in temporary subproject, that will be removed after some time automatically that will keep your testing space clean and tidy.

 ## Installation

-### Setup environment

 ```
 pip install arvados_cwl_tester